 Termination of seclusion

-The staff involved in the use of seclusion shall continually assess for signs that the student is no longer presenting a risk of serious physical injury to themselves or another person.
+The staff involved in the use of seclusion shall continually assess for signs that the student is no longer presenting an imminent risk of serious physical injury to themselves or another person.

 The seclusion ends immediately upon the cessation of imminent danger of serious physical injury to the student or another person 20-A M.R.S.A.§4014 (2)(C) injury or harm to self or others, and the seclusion must be discontinued as soon as possible.